 3. You’re okay with your imperfections and vulnerability: When you love yourself, you’re more likely to accept your imperfections and view them with understanding.
 When you make mistakes, you forgive yourself, while also learning from your experiences because you know that you’re a work-in-progress, always evolving and growing.
 You don’t pressure yourself to reach unreasonably high and demanding standards that stress you out and make you feel like you’re always lagging behind.
 You keep your inner critic in check and make it a point to speak to yourself kindly.
-You accept your vulnerability as a natural part of your humanness and you’re okay if you don’t always feel strong and that you have it all together.

 4. You aren’t into people-pleasing: When you feel whole within yourself, you release any emotional neediness and unhealthy attachments to people’s opinion of you.
 By being connected to your authentic self and genuinely accepting both your strengths and areas that need improvement, you don’t seek people’s approval.
 If you do compromise or do favors for others, you do it because it feels right to you and you genuinely care about the person you’re doing it for, without having any expectations.
-If you get a compliment or words of praise, you accept it with grace and humility.

 6. You invest in your growth and self-improvement: A person who loves themselves is an advocate for their dreams and believes in their capacity to fulfill their highest potential.
 That’s why they’re willing to do whatever it takes to reach their peak state and invest the resources required to become a better version of themselves.
 They see the value in the time, money and energy that they expend on endeavors that drive their progress and bring them closer towards a better future.
 When you have faith in your abilities and vision, nothing can stop you from expressing and sharing your gifts.